-4.3 Atomic Action
+4.3.
+Atomic Action

-RAB specifies the reciprocating atomic actions that satisfies a particular communicative intent.
+Reciprocating action block specifies the reciprocating atomic actions that satisfies a particular communicative intent.
 More than one RAB may satisfy an communicative intent, and the selection of RABs can provide behavioral variability, leading to greater believability.
-We show examples of the highlevel communication intents and corresponding RABs (as atomic action pairs) in Table 3.
+We